LoginRadius/python-sdk/README.md

 <h6 id="ResetPINByPhoneAndOtp-put-"> Reset PIN by Phone and OTP (PUT)</h6>
- This API is used to reset pin using phoneId and OTP.
+ This API is used to reset pin using phone Id and OTP.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/pin-authentication/reset-pin-by-phone-and-otp/)

  ```